The Definition of Insanity is the Key to Fitness

 Unfortunately, Susan didn’t remember what Jane Fulton once said.
 “Insanity is doing the same thing over and over again, but expecting different results.”

-Whether the definition of insanity quote originated with Rita Mae Brown, Benjamin Franklin, or Mark Twain, anyone struggling with overweight is guilty by reason of insanity.
+Whether the definition of insanity quote originated with Einstein, Rita Mae Brown, Benjamin Franklin, or Mark Twain, anyone struggling with overweight is guilty by reason of insanity.

 - How many times have you tried to lose weight or ‘get back into shape’ by following the same diet you did years ago or the newest one that promises salvation from obesity?